India name 15-member squad for U-19 World Cup with Priyam Garg as captain

 Uttar Pradesh batsman Priyam Garg will lead defending champions India in next year's Under-19 ICC Cricket World Cup after the BCCI on Monday named him captain of a 15-member squad for the tournament to be held in South Africa.
 The All-India Junior Selection Committee, which met here on Sunday, picked the squad for the tournament to be held from January 17 to February 9.

+In the 2018-19 Ranji Trophy season, Garg was the second-highest run-scorer for Uttar Pradesh with a tally of 814 at an average of 67.83.
+This performance also fetaured two hundreds, including a career-best 206.
+Another player to watch out for would be 17-year-old Yashasvi Jaiswal.
+Jaiswal became the youngest to hit a List A double-century during the Vijay Hazare Trophy earlier this year for Mumbai.
+He averaged 112.80 with three hundreds and a fifty during the season.

 The 13th edition of the U-19 World Cup will be played among 16 teams, split into four groups.
-India is placed in Group A with first-time qualifier Japan, New Zealand, and Sri Lanka.
+India are placed in Group A with first-time qualifier Japan, New Zealand and Sri Lanka.
 The top two teams from each group will qualify for the Super League stage.

 Hyderabad's CTL Rakshan will be the additional player in the squad for the South Africa tour and the Quadrangular Series.
 Indian squad for U-19 World Cup: Priyam Garg (captain), Yashasvi Jaiswal, Tilak Varma, Divyaansh Saxena, Dhruv Chand Jurel (vice-captain & wk), Shashwat Rawat, Divyansh Joshi, Shubhang Hegde, Ravi Bishnoi, Akash Singh, Kartik Tyagi, Atharva Ankolekar, Kumar Kushagra (wk), Sushant Mishra, Vidyadhar Patil.